-How should Charity and Local Business account for this arrangement?
+How should Charity account for this arrangement?

 Charity has received a multiyear promise to give and should report the fair value of that promise as a contribution that increases net assets with donor-imposed restrictions on day 1 (at the time of the gift).
 The donor-imposed restriction is an implicit time restriction on the use of the space over the next five years.
-Similarly, because Local Business has made an unconditional promise, they would recognize a payable and an expense at the fair value of the donated space.

-The value of the annual rent for each of the five years is $$150,000 (10,000 \times $15)$ or \$750,000 over the five years.
+The value of the annual rent for each of the five years is $$150,000(10,000 \times $15)$ or \$750,000 over the five years.
 After considering appropriate performance risk and discount rate assumptions, the fair value is determined to be \$715,000.
-The entries to initially record the promise to give would be:
+The entry to initially record the promise to give would be:

-Charity (donee) Local Business (donor) Dr. Contribution receivable \$750,000 Dr. Contribution /other expense \$715,000 Cr.
-Discount on contribution receivable \$35,00 o Dr. Discount on contribution payable \$35,000 Cr.
-Contribution revenue-restricted \$715.00 o Cr.
-Contribution payable \$750,000
+Dr. Contribution receivable \$750,000 Cr.
+Discount on contribution receivable \$35,000 Cr.
+Contribution revenue-restricted \$715,000

-The discount rate determined at the time the promise is initially recognized would not be revised (unless the promise is subsequently remeasured at fair value pursuant to the fair value option, as discussed at NP 7.3.4).
+The discount rate determined at the time the promise is initially recognized would not be revised.
 The interest method would be used to amortize the discount.
-Charity would report the amortization as additional contribution revenue that increases net assets with donor restrictions.
-Local business would report the amortization as additional contribution expense included in the same functional expense classification in which the promise was originally reported (as per ASC 958-405-45-1).
+Charity would report the amortization as additional contribution revenue that increases net assets with donor restrictions..
 The entries to record this activity in the first year of the arrangement would be:

-Charity (donee) Local Business (donor) Dr. Rent expense \$150,000 Cr.
-Contribution receivable \$150,000 Dr. Contribution payable \$150,000 Cr.
-Rental income \$150,000 To reflect annual rent expense To reflect reduction of contribution payable Dr. Discount on contribution receivable \$7,000 Cr.
-Contribution revenue - restricted \$7,000 Dr. Contribution/other expense \$7,000 Cr.
-Discount on contribution payable \$7,000 To reflect amortization of discount To reflect amortization of discount Dr. Donor-restricted net assets \$150,000 Cr.
-Net assets without donor restrictions \$150,000 To reflect expiration of implied time restriction
+Dr. Rent expense Cr.
+Contribution receivable \$150,000 \$150,000 To reflect annual rent expense Dr. Discount on contribution receivable Cr.
+Contribution revenue - restricted \$7,000 \$7,000 To reflect amortization of discount Dr. Net assets released from restriction (Donor-restricted net assets)\$150,000Cr.
+Net assets released from restriction (Net assets without donor restrictions)\$150,000 To reflect expiration of implied time restrictio n